 Section 438.408 refers to the plan's decision resolving a request for an internal appeal.

-This new requirement that members first appeal a plan's adverse decision to the plan BEFORE requesting a fair hearing is a huge change in New York.
+This new exhaustion requirement is a huge change in New York.
 In the nearly twenty years that enrollment in managed care has gradually become mandatory for most Medicaid recipients who do not have Medicare, members always have had the right to request a fair hearing without first requesting an internal plan appeal.
 When Managed Long Term Care first became mandatory in 2012, "exhaustion" of internal appeals was required, but since July 1, 2015, the State dropped that requirement, entitling MLTC members to request a fair hearing right away to contest an adverse determination by the plan.
 See this article about current appeal system in MLTC and this news article describing the elimination of the "exhaustion" requirement for MLTC in July 2015.

 1. AID CONTINUING RIGHTS WHEN PLAN IS REDUCING OR STOPPING SERVICES

 If a managed care or MLTC plan sends notice that it intends to reduce hours of home care services, or reduce or stop any other service, the member will now have to request an INTERNAL PLAN APPEAL within the short 10-day window needed to secure AID CONTINUING -- continuation of services at the original current amount, without the proposed reduction going into effect.
 The plan only has to mail the notice 10 days before the effective date of the intended action.
 The member must request the internal appeal before the effective date of the action The 10 days includes the time it takes to mail the notice and includes weekends and holidays.
 This may leave only a workday or two to request the appeal.
 All of the concerns listed below jeopardize aid continuing rights and appeal rights generally.